 I eat the same things frequently.
 Carrots, onions, peppers, spinach, and mushrooms, get a starring role in the morning dish of scrambled eggs and the dinner entrée.
 Lunch is leftovers or a burrito.
 Less variety seems boring, yet I am far from bored.

 Having simplified food options is another way a minimalist saves money.
 Grocery shopping is brief since the same items are bought weekly.
 Vegetable intake is at an all-time high.
 Outside of the meat factor, I know the array of veggies that will accompany every meal, from spaghetti and lasagna to stir fry and fried rice.
 It takes standard meals and turns them into a healthy, easier, and cheaper lifestyle.

 Some of my earliest memories are of shopping with Grandma.
 She is a woman of select tastes including shopping and watching soap operas.
 The point of this awkward oversharing is that I grew up believing that when I left the house, I had to return with something.
 And a morbid fascination with other people’s drama.

 It was a long, slow, painful process to break the consumption cycle.
 It began slowly, built momentum over time with each awkward experience of leaving a store empty-handed.
-Every time I leave the store without buying anything, all I can think is, “Act natural.
-I’m innocent.”
+Everytime I leave the store without buying, I steel myself for acting natural because I’m innocent.